leodeslf/leaf/summs/ux/ux-foundations-ixd/todays_interaction_designer.md

 ## Related disciplines and fields of study

-Interaction designers have knowledge and skills across several fields, but we often go deep in  afew specific areas.
+Interaction designers have knowledge and skills across several fields, but we often go deep in a few specific areas.
 This allows us to **understand people and problems** from different perspectives and give us the capabilities in specific areas to solve those problems.

 Any knowledge in the area, at the end, helps us to understand **People, Technology, and Design**.